EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 - Validate our end product with a Kubernetes development community, and see if our product resonates with them

 Stretch Goals:

-- Include up to 2-3 layers of dependencies in our Neo4j database, and run our analysis tools through those as well
 - Implement a timeline UI (separate from graph database UI) to depict analysis results
+- Also analyze the security posture of 5-6 tools within the Kubernetes Ecosystem (such as network plugins, container runtime tools(docker, runc), stack monitoring tools(Prometheus))

 ## 6. Release Planning: